Caimi & Piccinni

 Hardware & Software

-To make color and contrast correction to our images we use Photoshop.
+To make color and contrast corrections to our images we use Photoshop.
 We try to keep the tweaking as minimal as possible.
 Big photography post-production belongs to the ‘90s, now it’s over, we need reality.

 Essential to our workflow is Photomechanic, the application where we select and sequence all the material.
 A very important step in photography storytelling.